-Why does the Nano 2 get so hot when in use?
+Why does my SDR get so hot when in use?

-The Nano 2 should get very warm during extended operation.
+The Nano series SDRs are expected to get very warm during extended operation.
 The device is designed for elevated temperatures, so this will not affect the performance.
 However, it is important to always have the antenna plugged into the MCX port during extended operation.

 Which side of the Nano 3 should I adhere the heatsink to?

 The heatsink can be adhered to either side of the SDR.
 Both sides have silicon pads inside the enclosure, and with the aluminum casing, the temperature will equalize almost immediately.

 How do you interface with the Nano 3 Stratux bundle?